gousiosg/homepage/_posts/2012-06-03-On-Tools-Soft-Eng-Research.md

 with respect to the quality of the papers presented.
 This year however, there were some really great submissions.

-One of the most interesting talks, was Dogmei's keynote address on the first day.
-Dogmei is a senior researcher at Microsoft Research Asia, where she leads the development analytics project.
+One of the most interesting talks, was Dongmei Zhang's keynote address on the first day.
+Dongmei is a senior researcher at Microsoft Research Asia, where she leads the development analytics project.
 During her presentation, she told some great tales from the research vs practice battlefield.
 One of them, concerned a code cloning detection tool, that has successfully graduated from Microsoft Research to internal Microsoft teams and finally to a Visual Studio 2012 plug-in.
-Dogmei explained that the most important reason this tool was successful was not that the research upon which it was based, but the fact that it was a TOOL.
+Dongmei explained that the most important reason this tool was successful was not that the research upon which it was based, but the fact that it was a TOOL.
 Imperfect in the beginning, its speed and accuracy was improved after suggestions from users started pouring in.
 What she learned from this experience was the importance of producing reusable tools out of the research was greater than doing the research itself.
 'Make tools.
 It works on my computer is no longer enough', as she put it.

-Several researchers have advocated the importance of publishing tools

-I was curious as to whether the above apply to the papers presented the very same day (and the next) to the very same conference that Dogmei gave the keynote talk to.
+I was curious as to whether the above apply to the papers presented the very same day (and the next) to the very same conference that Dongmei gave the keynote talk to.
 To do so, I went through each paper and looked for pointers to the tools or datasets used.
 I also Googled the paper titles, hoping that the authors had put together a page containing the paper's data or tools, as it